 “Renowned artist Michael Aram specifically launched this piece at the 2018 ANCA-WR Gala.
 He has been and continues to be a strong advocate for the ANCA-WR and all the issues the organization fights for including Armenian Genocide recognition,” said Edgar Hayrapetyan, LA Retail Sales Manager & Brand Ambassador of Michael Aram Inc., and member of the ANCA-WR Gala Organizing Committee.

-The Armenian National Committee of America- Western Region (ANCA-WR) is a grassroots public affairs organization devoted to advancing issues of concern to the Armenian American community.
+The Armenian National Committee of America- Western Region is a grassroots public affairs organization devoted to advancing issues of concern to the Armenian American community.
 For nearly a century, the ANCA-WR has served to educate, motivate and activate the Armenian American community in the Western United States on a wide range of issues.